-New North Louth respite service to open this month
+New north Louth respite service to open this month

+Deputy Fergus O'Dowd, Minister Finian McGrath and Deputy Declan Breathnach at the Bower House opening in April 18

-Local Fine Gael TD, Fergus O'Dowd, has welcomed news that the long-awaited respite service for persons with disabilities in North Louth is hoped to be fully operational by mid-January.
+Louth Fine Gael TD, Fergus O'Dowd, has welcomed news that the long awaited respite service for persons with disabilities in North Louth is hoped to be fully operational by mid-January.

 "This announcement is on the back of the opening of the Bower House Respite Centre earlier in 2018 which caters for many families in County Louth and has been a massive success to date.”